jhkluiver/UnityQuantizedMeshViewer/ReadMe.md

 # Terrain elevation

 The goal of this project is to view a 3D terrain in Unity from real world data.
 The Digital Elevation Data (DEM)  is provided as a raster where each pixel represents a height.
 To create a height mesh, the raster format is converted to a vector format.
-The vector data can be used to create an unity mesh with a terrain texture.
+The vector data can be used to create a unity mesh with a terrain texture.

 ## AHN